WordPress website pricing can be obtuse. A WordPress website cost estimator would be nice but to our knowledge, it

 Plan to enter content after the second round of build revisions.
 When the site is built, when the developers are making tweaks to styling, it’s time to add content.
 Doing this while developers are also working on templates is an invitation to delays and unnecessary expense.
 We understand that’s it’s hard to wait.
 Go for a walk.
 It will all go faster once the templates are built and developer heavy lifting is done.

 The folks at Crew have a useful calculator for website pricing.
 It’s not WordPress specific but can give you a sense for what a custom build will cost.

-Another technique is to ask your development partner to show you other sites they’ve built and provide a budget range for each.
+Another technique is to ask your development partner to show you other sites they’ve built and ask them to provide a budget range for each.
 Look for an example that comes close to your requirements.
 Neither suggestion is a WordPress website cost estimator but they will give you a real-world perspective on what the budget should be.